-I was but a small tyke at the time, not quite seven, so it was a number of years after that I even knew anything about the event.
-Over the years, having watched the concert footage, listened to the music and read numerous interviews from those who were there and those that made it happen, I myself have drawn a number of useful lessons from the "gathering of the tribes".
+I was but a small tyke at the time, not quite seven, so it was a number of years after that before I knew much about the event.
+Over the years, having watched and heard the concert footage and music and having read numerous interviews from those who were there and those that made it happen, I myself have drawn a number of useful lessons from the "gathering of the tribes".

 Peace is possible